 Every priest and deacon serving in the Diocese was once a man in formation.
-The Clergy Education and Training Fund pays for that formation, and for the ongoing training of clergy already in ministry.
+The Clergy Education and Training Fund pays for that formation, and for the continuing education of clergy already in ministry.
+Training a seminarian costs around £30,000 a year, or roughly £80 a day.
+Training a Permanent Deacon costs around £4,000 a year.
+None of that happens without the Fund, and the Fund does not replenish itself without the giving of ordinary Catholics.

 What the Fund supports

 • Seminarian formation.
-Around six years of study and pastoral preparation.
-Roughly £30,000 a year per man, or about £80 a day.
+Around six years of study and pastoral preparation at a residential seminary, covering tuition, accommodation, and formation costs.

-• Lay formation in some cases, such as Eucharistic Ministers and other parish leadership roles.
+• Lay formation in some cases, including training for Eucharistic Ministers and other parish leadership roles.

-At a time when vocations to the priesthood are precious, the Diocese is blessed to have men in seminary and others discerning the call.
-Their training is expensive, and the Fund is what makes saying yes to a vocation possible from the Diocese's side.
-Every gift goes directly toward the cost of forming the next generation of clergy.
+At a time when vocations to the priesthood are precious, the Diocese is grateful for the men in seminary and for those still discerning the call.
+Their training is expensive.
+The Fund is what allows the diocese to say yes to a vocation without asking the man to bear the cost himself.
+Every gift goes directly toward forming the priests and deacons who will serve these parishes for the next thirty or forty years.

 Ways to give

 Online.
-Donate to the Fund via the diocesan giving page.
-Tick the Gift Aid box if you pay UK tax.
+Donate to the Fund through the diocesan giving page.
+Tick the Gift Aid box if you pay UK tax, which turns every £1 you give into £1.25 at no additional cost to you.

 Standing Order or cheque.
-Email the Planned Giving Office for a Standing Order mandate, or send a cheque payable to Clergy Education and Training Fund to:
+Contact the Planned Giving Office using the details below to request a Standing Order mandate, or send a cheque payable to Clergy Education and Training Fund to:

 Planned Giving and Gift Aid Service